-Thank you for your interest in hosting an event/campaign to benefit the Children’s Foundation.
+Thank you for your interest in hosting an event/campaign to benefit The Children’s Foundation.
 You and numerous community supporters know firsthand how important philanthropic support is to the success of what we do.
 All of the efforts you put forth touch the lives of children and their families we serve, and for that, we are grateful for your support and partnership!

 The Foundation has created a list of policies and procedures designed to guide and help you in the planning of your fundraising events and campaigns.
 It’s important to note that the State of Michigan regulates ALL fundraising activities, and we follow all IRS laws for charitable giving and gift acknowledgments.

-Any individual or organization who wishes to conduct an event or campaign involving the use of the Children’s Foundation name OR for fundraising and/or publicity purposes, must receive advanced approval from Children’s Foundation.
+Any individual or organization who wishes to conduct an event or campaign involving the use of The Children’s Foundation name OR for fundraising and/or publicity purposes, must receive advanced approval from The Children’s Foundation.
 Event or campaign applications must be submitted no later than 6 weeks prior to the proposed event/campaign date.
 All applicants must re-apply annually for support and approval.
 Please allow 10 business days for the review process to take place.

-The following third party event or campaign application form will provide you with a list of supportive assets that the Children’s Foundation can offer to you. we hope you take advantage of these resources!
+The following third party event or campaign application form will provide you with a list of supportive assets that The Children’s Foundation can offer to you. we hope you take advantage of these resources!